UOA-Heart-Mechanics-Research/biv-me/README.md

 As long as the DICOM images are organised separately by case, **they can be arranged in any way that you like**.
 There is no need to manually exclude non-cines prior to running, as the code should find which images are cines and which ones aren't by checking key terms within the series descriptions.
 Check `src/bivme/preprocessing/dicom/extract_cines.py` for the list of key terms, and update as needed for your dataset.

-### Fitting biventricular models
+### Fitting biv-me models
+When you run fitting, biv-me models will be created for each case for which there are GPFiles and a SliceInfoFile.txt file.

+If you already have GPFiles,  then you do not need to run preprocessing.
+Simply set the *gp_directory* in the config file to the folder where you have GPFiles and SliceInfoFile.txt files, separated into one folder per case.

+If you want to generate GPFiles yourself (i.e. not using biv-me preprocessing), but you don't know how to, the example GPFiles in `example\guidepoints\default` can serve as reference for the required format.

-If you choose to run fitting, then biventricular models will be created for each case for which there are GPFiles and a SliceInfoFile.txt file (if they already exist).
-Models will be generated as .txt files containing mesh vertices, html plots for visualisation, and (optionally) .obj or .vtk files for LV endocardial, RV endocardial, and epicardial meshes.
+Models will be generated as .txt files containing mesh vertex coordinates, html plots for visualisation, and (optionally) .obj or .vtk files for LV endocardial, RV endocardial, and epicardial meshes.

-### End-to-end pipeline (preprocessing and fitting)
+### Running end-to-end pipeline (preprocessing and fitting)
-If you choose to run both preprocessing and fitting, they will run in sequence, such that biventricular models will be generated for each case for which there is DICOM data.
+If you specify in your config file to run both preprocessing and fitting, they will run in sequence as an end-to-end pipeline, such that biv-me models will be generated for each case for which there is DICOM data.
+When running as an end-to-end pipeline, there is no need to set the *gp_directory* for the fitting, as this will be automatically set as the *output_directory* of the preprocessing.

 ## Analysis of models
-Several tools are provided for the analysis of biventricular models, including scripts for volume calculation, strain analysis (circumferential and longitudinal strains), and wall thickness measurement.
+Several tools are provided for the analysis of biv-me models, including scripts for volume calculation, strain analysis (circumferential and longitudinal strains), and wall thickness measurement.

 ### Calculating volumes from models
 The script for calculating the volume of a mesh can be found in the `src/bivme/analysis` directory.
 It uses the tetrahedron method, which decomposes the mesh into tetrahedra and computes their volumes.